 3. Matching & Composing groups

 Matching students to cases is a crucial responsibility for you as the course coordinator.
-A successful match between students and case owners leads to a more enjoyable and productive experience for everyone involved.
+A successful match between students and case-owners leads to a more enjoyable and productive experience for everyone involved.

 Additionally, forming well-balanced groups allows for the exploration of diverse interests, strengths, and weaknesses, resulting in effective teams and abundant learning opportunities.